-Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane, storm surge warnings
+Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane and storm surge warnings

 Storm surge could present a danger to numerous areas along the Gulf Coast, since Zeta will strike a low-lying region that is highly susceptible to inundation.
 Surge refers to the storm-driven rise in water above normally dry land at the coast.

 Even though Zeta may only be a strong tropical storm or low-end hurricane, the slope of the sea floor and low elevation of land makes the region especially vulnerable.
-Sea level rise and land subsidence is increasing southeastern Louisiana’s susceptibility to storm surge flooding in particular, and some coastal defenses in Louisiana may have been weakened by recent storms.
+Sea level rise and land subsidence is increasing southeastern Louisiana’s susceptibility to storm surge flooding, in particular, and some coastal defenses in Louisiana may have been weakened by recent storms.

 A surge of up to four to six feet is possible east of New Orleans, including on Lake Borgne.
 Mobile Bay in Alabama could experience a similar surge.
 Flanking those zones, a two to four foot surge is more likely, including on Lake Pontchartrain.